The equivalence principle for a plane gravitational wave in torsion based and non-metricity based teleparallel equivalents of general relativity: Preliminaries

-To define the undetermined connection in STEGR we use the adapted for STEGR ``turning off" gravity principle \cite{EPT:2022uij}.
-It is based on the assumption that $Q_{\alpha \mu \nu}$ and $L^{\alpha} {}_{\mu \nu}$ vanish in the absence of gravity and $\cR{}^{\alpha} {}_{\beta \mu \nu}$ in GR vanishes in the absence of gravity too.
-To find the connection in STEGR there are the following steps:
+To determine STC in STEGR we use the adapted for STEGR ``turning off" gravity principle \cite{EPT:2022uij}.
+This principle is based on the assumption analogical to that in TEGR, that is Noether's current (\ref{totalcurr}) and superpotential (\ref{totalsup}) have to vanish in absence of gravity.
+This goal is achieved when $Q_{\alpha \mu \nu}$ (the same $L^{\alpha} {}_{\mu \nu}$) and $\cR{}^{\alpha} {}_{\beta \mu \nu}$ vanish in the absence of gravity too.
+To find the STC in STEGR for a GR solution under consideration there are the following steps:

-1) for known GR solution, to construct related Riemann curvature tensor of the Levi-Civita connection:
+1) to construct related Riemann curvature tensor of the Levi-Civita connection:

 2) to ``switch off” gravity solving the absent gravity equation $\stackrel{\circ}{R} {}^\alpha {}_{\beta \mu \nu}=0$ for parameters of the chosen GR solution;